Trubador/Trubador/README.md

 ## ⚡ Fun facts ##

 - My site Cloudcostify.app is the first solution for Pulumi cost estimation and is on page 1 on Google for the keyword "pulumi cost estimation".
-- I don't drink ☕ contrary to most IT professionals
+- I don't drink ☕ contrary to most IT professionals.

 ## 💬 Ask me about ##